-EXIT is a relatively small festival - great news, as it means it's easy to get around and there are plenty of toilets for all.
-The festival starts at around 3pm, but I never got there before 9pm - it's an all nighter festival and one of the worst things you can do is to peak too soon, but if you're more hardcore than me you go ahead.
+EXIT festival in Serbia is a relatively small festival – great news, as it means it’s easy to get around and there are plenty of toilets for all.
+The festival starts at around 3pm, but I never got there before 9pm – it’s an all nighter festival and one of the worst things you can do is to peak too soon, but if you’re more hardcore than me you go ahead.

 Our days were spent on the City Beach, with all the other festivalgoers and all the ridiculously hot Serbian women.
 Not what you need to see after drinking your body weight in beer the night before.
 City Beach has DJs pumping music and water sports all day long up the Danube.
 There are also a few pretty sweet restaurants around there offering steak dinners for the least I’ve ever paid.

 Back to the festival and I can assure you you’ll love the quirkiness, especially if you indulge in a little raki on the walk there.
 The locally produced spirit drink will get you in the mood for a rave, if it doesn’t make sure you knock back a few jagermeisters from the street sellers before you go in as the only alcohol available in there is wine or beer, and you can’t take any booze in.